Ilača railway station

 Ilača railway station (Željezničko stajalište Ilača) is a railway station on Novska–Tovarnik railway in Croatia.
 The station is operated by Croatian Railways, the state-owned railway company.
 It is located at the southern edge of the village of Ilača.

 On 19 January 2012 reconstruction of the Ilača railway station was completed.
-It was a part of reconstruction of nine railway stations on 67 kilometers route between Vinkovci and Tovarnik-Croatia–Serbia border funded from the Instrument for Pre-Accession Assistance of the European Union (48%) and Croatian Government (52%).
+It was a part of reconstruction of nine railway stations on 67 kilometer route between Vinkovci and Tovarnik-Croatia–Serbia border funded from the Instrument for Pre-Accession Assistance of the European Union (48%) and Croatian Government (52%).